jasenjackson/comp383/README.md

   * *"full"* mode runs all three steps.
   * *"2"* runs the differential expression analysis (1 & 2)
   * *"3"* runs the strain comparison (1 & 3)
-*  -g,--genome: fasta file containg the HCMV reference genome (must be .fasta/.fa)
+*  *-g*,*--genome:* fasta file containg the HCMV reference genome (must be .fasta/.fa)
-*  -i,--input: list of SRA *ids* for the transcriptome data.
+*  *-i,--input:* list of SRA *ids* for the transcriptome data.
 Currently, only two input files can be used.
-*  -s,--sample: (optional) a user-provided name for each sample.
+*  *-s,--sample:* (optional) a user-provided name for each sample.
 Must be in the same order as the input files!

 ## Example

-To run everything from the beginning, with my original settings, just clone this repository and run the following command:
+To run the entire pipeline, just clone this repository and run the following command:

     python3 main.py -m "full" -g "HCMVA.fasta" --g HCMV.fa -i SRR5660044,SRR5660045 -s 2dpi,6dpi